blaire9989/BEMsim3D/tutorial_steering.md

   ./steerBRDFs -c ${k} -d 0 -e 1.0 -m 9 -n 9 -o 1024 -w 2.5 -x 32.0 -y 32.0 -z steerBumpy
 done
 ```

-#### Output
-Output binary files have the same formatted names as for individual simulations, where the indexing with respect to incident directions correspond to the original $\texttt{wi.txt}$ file provided by the user.